 For application information, including deadlines, procedures, and admission requirements, please visit music.wisc.edu/undergraduate-admissions/

 Questions?
 Contact Director of Jazz Studies Dr. Johannes Wallmann at email@example.com to learn more about the Jazz Studies program.

 There is currently no graduate degree in jazz studies.
 However, both the Master’s and the Doctoral degree paths contain considerable room for customization, and Doctoral students may select jazz studies as their minor option.
 Students who wish to make jazz a substantive component of a performance degree at the graduate level should contact the Director of Graduate Studies at firstname.lastname@example.org to discuss their available options.

 Madison is home to a number of world-class local musicians who value its quality of life and proximity to Milwaukee, Chicago, and Minneapolis, and it is a frequent destination for artists touring throughout the Midwest.

 Jazz Performance Classes

 Fridays at noon, Room 1321, Humanities building

-Our Jazz Studies program offers a weekly jazz master class for students.
+Our Jazz Studies program offers a weekly jazz performance class for students.
 Presenters include our faculty and guest musicians traveling through Madison.

 In addition to performing for and with the guest presenter, the class tackles current issues and aesthetics in jazz music.
 Classes help to strengthen an understanding of what it means to be a jazz musician and the technical facility it requires, and provide a forum to discuss issues related to the music business.